JQ-Networks/UnifiedMessageRelay/README.md

 ```
 `tools/bot_constant-py2json.py` provides  convertion from `bot_constant.py` tp `bot_constant.json`

+## deploy bot

+1. clone this git to docker's data folder (google about where it is)
+2. use `sudo docker exec -it coolq su` to launch docker shell
+3. then you'll be able to find out the bot under `/home/user/coolq`

 ## Start bot

 Attention: Python 3.6 is required due to variable type hinting is used